 takes priority over the release duration.

 - The Schedule range filter will filter unestimated items out and you won't be able to see them.

 - Even if you have a fix release assignment, the item won't show up if the release doesn't have a duration or fixed end date.

-- Assign the epic to a release that has a fixed end date.
+- Assign them to a release that has a fixed end date.

-- If you select Calculate now, the epic will be shown in the timeline as unestimated issues having the duration of the release.
+- If you now select Calculate, the issues will be shown in the timeline as unestimated issues having the duration of the release.

 Unestimated issues only show up as unestimated if neither the children nor the issue itself has an actual estimate.